SupragyaSeth/Typing-test/README.md

 Created by Supragya Seth

-This is a typing test program
+This is a typing test program.